PrefectHQ/prefect/docs/tutorials/creating-a-worker.md

         ...
 ```

-The `run` method is passed the flow run to execute, the execution environment configuration for the flow run, and a task status object that allows the worker to track whether the flow run was submitted successfully.
+The `run` method is passed: the flow run to execute, the execution environment configuration for the flow run, and a task status object that allows the worker to track whether the flow run was submitted successfully.

 The `run` method must also return a `BaseWorkerResult` object.
 The `BaseWorkerResult` object returned contains information about the flow run execution.
 For the most part, you can implement the `BaseWorkerResult` with no modifications like so: